A Complete Guide to Google Search Console

 Search performance metrics are:

 Each time a link URL appears on the SERP counts an impression.
 An impression not necessarily indicates a view.
-If a user views an SERP that contain a link to your site counts an impression, though she/he doesn’t scroll down to see the link.
+If a user views a SERP that contains a link to your site counts an impression, though she/he doesn’t scroll down to see the link.
 But if the result link is in another SERP that the user doesn’t visit, it won’t count an impression.
 Total impression of your links at a given period of time is found in the top main view, while individual impressions are found in the table.

 The dimensions on which search metrics can be viewed and analyzed are: